InfectionMedicineProteomics/BINN/README.md

 )
 ```

-A sklearn wrapper is also available:
+An sklearn wrapper is also available:

 ```py
 binn = BINNClassifier(